 To support self care at home you should keep a well-stocked medicine cabinet with essential medicines and products such as:

 Oral rehydration salts

-For the full recommended list visit NHS Choices.
+For the full recommended list visit the NHS website.

 Self care for healthy living